Pusher Alternative. Same Protocol. Cloudflare's Edge.

 Is Vask actually Pusher-protocol-compatible?

 Yes.
 Same wire protocol, same client SDKs, same channel and event semantics.
-Point your existing app at Vask by changing the host and the key.
+Point your existing app at Vask by changing the host and using Vask credentials.
 No SDK swap, no event-name rewrite, no auth model rewrite.
-Most teams are broadcasting through Vask in around ten minutes.

 What does the migration actually look like?